Navigation / Home / DNA Project / Name Index / Pictures / Stories / Obits / Generation 1 / Generation 3

 Generation 2

+John's Signature is from the York County Courthouse records, (record 5 below).
 The coach box is said to have belonged to John, the original Boatwright immigrant to America.
 The box has been passed down through the James Boatwright (b.
 1745 - Virginia) family and is now owned by Dan Boatwright.

-Our ancestor, John Boatwright, Jr. traveled from Suffolk, England to the new world of Virginia in the mid 1600's.
+Our ancestor, John Botwright, Jr. traveled from Cambridge, England to the new world of Virginia in the mid 1600's.
 John, Jr. signed on as an indentured servant.
 It must be emphasized that the indentured servants were not slaves, and that at the expiration of their terms there was no barrier, legal, racial, or social to their advancement.
 The terms of indenture not only took for granted that the servant, upon completing his contract would establish himself as a proprietor, but usually made it obligatory for the master to furnish him with the equipment necessary for his new life.
 In exchange for his passage to America, young John agreed to work as an indentured servant for four to seven years.
 This was a very common way of attracting people to the new world: the promise of a bright future, land ownership and freedom, in exchange for three to seven years of hard labor.
 John's headright was granted to Humphrey Dennis, of Virginia, in 1654, in exchange for the payment of John Jr.'s passage to Virginia.

 "Indenture" is a term from English Common Law which, in the 17th century, generally meant: "under contract".
 Indentured servants (or laborers under contract) were commonplace in Colonial Virginia during that period.
 Historians estimate that: